sigmf/SigMF/sigmf-spec.md

    specified in this document.
 1. Stores data using the on-disk representation described by the `datatype`.

-Recordings with Non-Compliant Datasets MAY have SigMF Compliant schema, but cannot be SigMF Compliant Recordings.
+Recordings with Non-Conforming Datasets MAY have SigMF Compliant schema, but cannot be SigMF Compliant Recordings.

 ### SigMF Collection Compliance